30/01/2025

 Carlos Lastra, Political Economy at IE School of Politics, Economics and Global Affairs

 Carlos is an assistant professor of Political Economy.
 He is also the director of research for the Center for the Governance of Change.
 Carlos completed his PhD in Government and Social Policy at Harvard University and was a postdoctoral fellow at The Europe Center at the Freeman Spogli Institute.
-His main interests lie in the intersection of policy and political economy, with a particular focus on education policy.
-His work has been featured in the Journal of Comparative Economics, among other scholarly journals.
+His main research initiatives lie in the intersection of policy and political economy, with a particular focus on education policy.
+His work is featured in the Journal of Comparative Economics, among other scholarly journals.
 Carlos has analyzed how universities can become major driving forces in developing their local environment.
 He also explores how education must be retooled order for students to be fully prepared when starting the workforce.

 The study of conflict